Table Content

 10.Halloween (October 31)

-Halloween in the U.S. comprises over-the-top costumes, homes dripping in skeletons and jack-o'-lanterns, trick-or-treating, haunted houses, street parties, and parades from Los Angeles to New York.
-Every city puts its own spin on the classics, though, of course.
+Over-the-top costumes, houses covered in skeletons and jack-o-lanterns, trick-or-treating, haunted houses, street parties, and parades from Los Angeles to New York are all part of Halloween in the US.
+Of course, each city has its own unique take on the classics.

 2032 us holiday top 15 most popular1